 Unpaid Carers support family, friends and neighbours with challenges related to disabilities, long-term illnesses, or older-age.
 However, the support that they provide often comes at a significant financial cost to them.

-A study conducted by the Centre for Care breaks new ground in our understanding of the “caring income penalty” – quantifying how unpaid care impacts people’s income.
+A study conducted by the Centre for Care team members based at the University of Sheffield and the Leverhulme Centre for Demographic Science, breaks new ground in our understanding of the “caring income penalty” – quantifying how unpaid care impacts people’s income.
 Our researchers used an innovative Individual Synthetic Control method to compare unpaid carers’ income trajectories with synthetic counterparts who shared similar characteristics but did not provide care.
 They found that unpaid carers who provided 50+ hours of care per week saw their personal income fall on average by £162 per month, with losses peaking at £192 per month after four years.

 The financial impact was not the same for everyone.
 For example, younger unpaid carers under 25 years old faced the steepest penalty, losing up to £502 each month.
 Women providing 50 hours or more of unpaid care per week experienced a 30% drop in their earnings compared to a 25% drop for men.
 The results also varied by ethnic group, where unpaid carers from ethnic minority groups experienced a lower absolute income penalty compared to white unpaid careers.